facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 const { CalendarModule } = NativeModules;
 ```

 Now that you have the CalendarModule native module available, you can invoke your native method `createCalendarEvent`.
-Below we add it to the `pressEvent` function in `NewModuleButton`:
+Below it is added to the `onPress` method in `NewModuleButton`:

 ```jsx
 const onPress = () => {